Links on Android Authority may earn us a commission. Learn more.

 - Hydration: Garmin Connect lets you monitor your fluid intake each day.
 Your hydration details are presented in weekly, monthly, and yearly views in the Garmin Connect app.

 - Body Battery: Garmin’s Body Battery metric assigns you a number from 1-100 for how much energy you should have based on your activity and recovery metrics.
 Body Battery is calculated with your heart rate variability, stress, sleep quality, and activity.
-On nights that you slept well, you might wake up with a Body Battery of 100.
-If you didn’t sleep well, you might start with a score of 85 or so.
-That number will keep declining throughout the day based on the factors listed above.

 - VO2 max: Some Garmin devices will give you an estimation of your VO2 max, which is a good indicator of your cardiovascular fitness.
 Technically, it’s the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance.
 Garmin devices use your exercise and heart rate data to calculate VO2 max.